ScrapCodes/community/teps/0069-support-retries-for-custom-task-in-a-pipeline.md

 and `context.pipelineTask.retry-count` values.

-In addition to supporting the above, this TEP will give us an opportunity to bring in standard way of supporting retry amongst custom controllers.
+In addition to supporting the above, this TEP will give us an opportunity to bring in standard/uniform way of supporting retry amongst custom controllers.

 A custom task controller - developer SDK, might also benefit from this support, in the future, for example it can include documentation and stub code to make it